 What is a plug-in hybrid electric vehicle (PHEV)?

 A plug-in hybrid electric vehicle (otherwise known as a plug-in hybrid) is a vehicle with both an electric motor and a gasoline engine.
 It can be fueled using both electricity and gasoline.
-The new Chevy Volt is one example of a plug-in hybrid vehicle.
+The Chevy Volt and Ford C-MAX Energi are examples of a plug-in hybrid vehicle.
+Most major automakers currently offer or will soon offer plug-in hybrid models.

 What is an electric vehicle (EV)?

 An electric vehicle, sometimes also called a battery electric vehicle (BEV) is a car with an electric motor and battery, fueled only by electricity.
-The new Nissan Leaf is one example of an electric vehicle.
+The Nissan Leaf and Tesla Model S are examples of an electric vehicle.
+Many automakers currently offer or will soon offer plug-in hybrid models.

 What is a plug-in electric vehicle (PEV)?

-Plug-in electric vehicles are a category of vehicles that includes both plug-in hybrids and electric vehicles – any vehicle that has the ability to plug-in.
-Both the Volt and the Leaf fall into this category.
+Plug-in electric vehicles are a category of vehicles that includes both plug-in hybrids (PHEVs) and battery electric vehicles (BEVs) – any vehicle that has the ability to plug-in.
+All of the models mentioned previously fall into this category.

-Why would I want to drive a PHEV?
+Why would I want to drive a PEV?

-PHEVs are able to reduce the total vehicle emissions through using electricity instead of gasoline.
-In most areas of the US, electricity produces fewer emissions per mile than gasoline, and in some areas, including California, driving on electricity is MUCH cleaner than burning gasoline.
+First and foremost, PEVs are fun to drive – more on that below.
+They’re also better for the environment.
+PEVs are able to reduce the total vehicle emissions through using electricity instead of gasoline.
+In most areas of the U.S., electricity produces fewer emissions per mile than gasoline, and in some areas, including California, driving on electricity is MUCH cleaner than burning gasoline.
+And, with the increasing shift toward renewable energy generation, the U.S. electricity grid is getting cleaner each year.
 Most of the time, its also cheaper per mile to drive on electricity versus gasoline.

 Aren’t electric vehicles slow and boring, like golf-carts?